Ajith-Geo/AI-video-generation/README.md

 - Paste it in the UI when generating a video.

 ### Streaming Details
 - Videos are streamed using HTTP Range requests for instant playback and seeking.
+This is true HTTP streaming, not a full download.
 - In production, videos are uploaded to Vercel Blob and served from a public, range-enabled URL.
 - In local/dev, videos are saved to `./videos` and streamed via `/api/stream-video`.

-### Security
-- All secrets are loaded from environment variables.
-(If running locally)

 ---